-This college has a female population of 59%, which exceeds the requirements in terms of equity, redress and representivity.
-Transformation exceeds that in other colleges provincially, as Gauteng colleges show an enrolment of 45% for female students.
+Provincially, the female population is 52%, which exactly meets the requirements in terms of equity, redress and representivity.
+This college shows an enrolment of 49% for female students.
+The college therefore fares slightly worse than both the nation and the province in this regard.